jerseroman/apocalypse-clock/README.md

 Live GitHub Pages version: https://jerseroman.github.io/apocalypse-clock/
 Official website: https://www.apocalypseclock.com/

 Apocalypse Clock is a static, browser-based systemic-risk dashboard for exploring interacting global threats across civilizational, biospheric, and technological domains.
 It combines scenario controls, Monte Carlo uncertainty sampling, dependency-aware aggregation, Weibull horizon diagnostics, network analysis, and exportable model outputs in a client-side application.
+The dashboard is driven by a structured JSON dataset that serves as the primary data input source for the model.

 > **Statement**
-> Apocalypse Clock was created to move beyond symbolic warning alone and make the structure of global systemic risk more visible.
+> Apocalypse Clock was created to show the broader public not only individual threats, but the wider structure of potential civilizational dangers: their origins, interconnections, and the    possibility that isolated risks may develop into systemic crises.
 >
 > [Read the Statement](Statement.md)

-The dashboard is driven by a structured JSON dataset that acts as the primary information carrier for the model.
-At runtime, the browser reads the JSON data, normalizes threat-level parameter entries, applies evidence metadata and uncertainty ranges, and uses those inputs to populate the risk model, source panels, scenario calculations, network views, and export outputs.

 ## Project Structure